| Where is Dubai? | Public holidays | Dress code |

-Private school tuition fees and fee structure in Dubai
+Private school tuition fees in Dubai and UAE

-Private schools in Dubai charge fees of anywhere between AED 5000 and close to AED 100,000 per year per student, depending on the quality of the facilities, staff salaries, and how much profit the owner wants to make.
-Expat residents have little choice in paying fees for their children as UAE Government run schools are restricted to Emirati citizens only (although sometimes they open up to expat Arabs).
-Home schooling in UAE is about the only other realistic option for expats wanting to avoid paying school fees.
+Private schools in Dubai charge fees of anywhere between AED 5,000 at the cheapest schools, and over AED 100,000 per year at the most expensive schools per student, depending on the quality of the facilities, staff salaries, and how much profit the owner wants to make.
+Expat residents have little choice in paying fees for their children as UAE government run schools are restricted to Emirati citizens only (with occasional exceptions - usually for expat GCC or Arab families).
+Home schooling in UAE is about the only realistic option for expats wanting to avoid paying school fees.

 - School fees quoted are often for tuition only.
-The bus fares, uniforms, books, field trips, musical instrument hire, etc can all add up to an extra few hundred dhs or even a few thousand.
+The bus fares, uniforms, books, field trips, musical instrument hire, etc can all add up to an extra few hundred or thousand dirhams.
 Check carefully what the fees include.

 - School tuition fee payments for an academic year are not supposed to be paid before the end of the previous academic year, at least not in Dubai according to the KHDA.
 In 2009, some schools were reported to be trying to obtain payment before the summer holidays for the 2009-2010 academic year.